Mentorship

 Why is reverse mentorship important in the workplace?

-"In the field of online career guidance, Gen Z are so much more advanced in the technology. that's why I took it upon myself to be mentored by someone who was 15 years younger than me — to help me understand not only the struggles of their generation when it comes to finding jobs but also the strategies, voice and mediums that will help me reach them…This reverse mentorship was ideal as it presented me with insights into the mind of a generation I could not relate to."
+"In the field of online career guidance, Gen Z are so much more advanced in the technology.
+That's why I took it upon myself to be mentored by someone who was 15 years younger than me — to help me understand not only the struggles of their generation when it comes to finding jobs but also the strategies, voice and mediums that will help me reach them…This reverse mentorship was ideal as it presented me with insights into the mind of a generation I could not relate to."

 In Jordan’s case, he wanted a reverse mentorship to stay sharp on new trends and to understand his target market which was Gen Z. But that’s not the only example out there.
 Let’s look at others.